M1-Elmasry/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## print current user

 # 2-groups
 ## print all groups related to current user

+# 3-new_owner
+## change hello file from it owner to betty